 Whether you’re honoring a family member or friend in the military, having a 4th of July Cook-Out to celebrate your citizenship, or just want your yard to offer cheers for our USA freedoms, patriotic LEDs are a great way transform an ordinary picnic into a special celebration.

 A variety of products are available in Red, White, and Blue, to fit any style of party you’re throwing and any type of patriotic illumination you desire:

 - LED Light Spheres are great for hanging in trees, or above patio/deck spaces.

 - LED Tube Lights will add an eye-catching flair that everybody at your party.
 Hang them in trees, along your roof line, or create your own firework starburst.

 - Larger Patio Bulbs—a new line of E26 Socket Stringers and Patio Bulbs.
 Drop Sockets, and 24” bulb spacing, make these perfect for patio, deck, or party lighting.

-Holiday LEDs has 5MM Red, White, and Blue String Lights (Part #45622R-B) that add patriotic spirit any yard.
+Holiday LEDs has 5MM Red, White, and Blue String Lights (Part #45622R-B) that is sure to add patriotic spirit to any yard.
 Or, use our G12 Pure White & Red (Part #34620RX) along with our G12 Blue String Lights (Part #34611R-B), and make decorating for Memorial Day/4th of July, and all the way thru Labor Day/Veterans Day something more special than just a picnic.
 Light up this special night and many summer nights to follow with Patriotic LEDs from Holiday LEDs.

 The Fourth of July is one of the biggest celebrations of the summer—a chance to make a special illuminated statement about what it means to be an American.